config-syncer/config-syncer/docs/guides/monitoring.md

 ```

 ## Next Steps
- - Learn how to use Kubed to protect your Kubernetes cluster from disasters [here](/docs/guides/disaster-recovery/).
  - Need to keep configmaps/secrets synchronized across namespaces or clusters?
 Try [Kubed config syncer](/docs/guides/config-syncer/).
- - Want to keep an eye on your cluster with automated notifications?
-Setup Kubed [event forwarder](/docs/guides/cluster-events/).
- - Out of disk space because of too much logs in Elasticsearch or metrics in InfluxDB?
-Configure [janitors](/docs/guides/janitors.md) to delete old data.
- - Wondering what features are coming next?
-Please visit [here](/docs/roadmap.md).
  - Want to hack on Kubed?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).